 - Call to Actions included

-Most of you will not just go to upwork or fiverr to find a developer – and for good reason.
-The ones who do, come to me months later to fix their purchases.
+Most of you will not go to upwork or fiverr to find a website person – and for good reason.
+(The ones who do, come to me months later to fix their purchases.)

 Some of you will ask fellow bloggers and friends for recommendations.
 And others will ask in mastermind groups or Facebook Groups.
-However, in a Facebook Group, you’ll get 30+ replies to your query from hopeful entrepreneurs wanting to serve you.
+Personal recommendations are always best.
+I recommend… us! 😉

 Step 3: Portfolio & Testimonials